swiftlang/swift-evolution/proposals/NNNN-atomics.md

 Note that this restriction wasn't introduced by our new low-level atomic primitives -- it is a preexisting property of the language.

-This is one of the reasons why `NaïveFuture` was declared as a class above.
+This is one of the reasons why `AtomicCounter` and `LockFreeSingleConsumerStack` were declared as classes above.
 Class instance methods are allowed to mutate their stored properties without declaring themselves `mutating`, and thus they are outside the scope of the Law of Exclusivity.
 (Of course, their implementation must still guarantee that the Law is upheld for any variables they access.)

-> **Note:** A more fundamental reason why `NaïveFuture` is a class is that synchronization constructs are difficult to model with value types -- their instances tend to have an inherent identity that prevents copies from working like the original, they often need to be backed by a stable memory location, etc. The [Ownership Manifesto]'s non-copiable types may eventually provide a more efficient and safer model for such constructs, but in today's Swift, we need to represent them with some reference type instead: typically, either a class (like `NaïveFuture`) or some unsafe pointer type (like `UnsafeAtomic`).
+> **Note:** A more fundamental reason why these constructs are classes is that synchronization constructs are difficult to model with value types -- their instances tend to have an inherent identity that prevents copies from working like the original, they often need to be backed by a stable memory location, etc. The [Ownership Manifesto]'s non-copiable types may eventually provide a more efficient and safer model for such constructs, but in today's Swift, we need to represent them with some reference type instead: typically, either a class (like `AtomicCounter`) or some unsafe pointer type (like `UnsafeAtomic`).

 ### Interaction with Implicit Pointer Conversions